 When the FluxLinkTM signal is received from the secondary-side, the InnoSwitch4 generates an HSD signal to turn on the ClampZero device.
 When the ClampZero IC (U2) turns on, to achieve soft switching of the InnoSwitch4 primary switch, clamp capacitor C17 starts to charge the leakage inductance of the transformer in the case of CCM operation and both the leakage and the magnetizing inductance of the transformer in the case of DCM operation.
-Ultrafast diodes D1 and D4 are used to divert the transformer current from the body diode of ClampZero's high-side switch to minimize the reverse-recovery energy.
+Ultrafast diodes D1 and D4 are used to divert the transformer current from the body diode of ClampZero's high-side switch to minimize the reverserecovery energy.
+Those diodes (D1 and D4) and capacitor C19 are not required for the CPZ107xM.
 A small delay is provided from the instant the high-side switch turns off in order to achieve zero voltage switching on the primary switch.
 This delay is programmable by different resistor values of R5.
 Capacitor C19 will help reduce the voltage on the ClampZero IC (U2) to provide soft turn-on.